samfil-technohub/samfil-technohub-landingpage-app/README.md

 ## Documentation
 Prerequisite
 ---
-Install ansible, virtualbox, and vagrant within your local machine.
+Install ansible, virtualbox, and vagrant on your local machine.

 Running the Application
 ---
+- Clone this repository.
-- create ssh key pair within the ~/.ssh directory with the name server_key
+- Create ssh key pair within the ~/.ssh directory with the name server_key
-- eval `ssh-agent`
-- ssh-add ~/.ssh/server_key
-- clone the configuration repository within the application parent directory `git clone -b development https://github.com/samfil-technohub/samfil-technohub-landingpage-config.git configuration`
+- Clone the configuration repository within the application parent directory `git clone https://github.com/samfil-technohub/samfil-technohub-landingpage-config.git configuration`
-- change into the directory and run `vagrant up --provision` to boot the VM.
+- Run `vagrant up --provision` to boot and configure the VM.

 Viewing the Application
 ---